taido028/project-py/README.md

 - Option 4: Upgrade your character' HP
 - Option 5: Upgrade your reload time of the shotgun.

-Others function: Show highest score
+Others function: Show highest score.
 You will get 1 point for each zombie that you kill .

 #### install all needed by running following command: